Apur0y/Nonus/README.md

 The ptofile will be set soon
 Project part one
 need to acc.
 day start with no current
+day 1